 Euchre is a game that is relatively easy to learn.
-It is an enjoyable card game that is played either socially or at very competitive levels.
+It is an enjoyable card game either played socially or at very competitive levels.
 In many parts of the country, there are local and regional euchre tournaments.
 Most people agree that the more they play, the more they realize what a challenging and intriguing game euchre can be.

 The most important, and possibility the most confusing aspect of learning euchre is understanding the rank of the cards.
 It differs from most trump based card games in that some of the cards change rank depending what suit is named trump.
 This may seem complicated at first.
 However, it doesn't take long for new players to figure it out.

 Let's start by explaining how trump is ranked.
 First, the trump suit is the most powerful suit and it will outrank any other suit.
 Below we show the card ranking starting with the most powerful.
 For this example, we will assume that spades is trump.

 The right bower is the jack of trump and is the highest ranked trump